maciejg-git/litewind-alpine-documentation/documentation/alert.md

         name: "data-role",
         type: ["String"],
         default: "status",
         description: "This prop sets the role of the alert.
-The default role is `'status'`.", },
+Valid roles for an alert are: `'status'` or `'alert'`.", },
 ]
 ---